mauserrifle/simresults/README.md

 Feel free to [fork Simresults on GitHub](https://github.com/mauserrifle/simresults) and submit a pull request!

-The project is fully unittested using PHPUnit.
+The project is tested using PHPUnit and phpspec.
 If you offer any changes, make sure all your new additions are tested.

 ## Running simresults tests

 To run the tests, use the following command:

     ./vendor/bin/phpunit
+    ./vendor/bin/phpspec run

 ## License